bryhlee/bryhlee.github.io/blog/_posts/2024-03-15-dynamic-rope-system.md

 2. If **length** is equal to **distance**, we form a cylinder from the start to end points.
 3. If **length** is less than **distance**, we stretch our cylinder from the start to end, simulating a rope being stretched beyond its natural resting length; there is no sag as there is no slack in the rope.

 If we can solve the equation for a catenary curve intersecting two points, we can build a system to procedurally deform a rope mesh from its static form into the shape we need.
-By abstracting the problem into a mathematical function, we can reframe the initial conditions of the rope to match out model, then deform vertices with a high-level of consistency.
+By abstracting the problem into a mathematical function, we can reframe the initial conditions of the rope to match our model, then deform vertices with a high-level of consistency.

 ### The Math Behind Ropes